Skip to main content

 See Webhooks for the full API reference.

-Before showing the prompt, verify that the experiment can accept interviews.
-This prevents showing a prompt that leads to a closed experiment.
+Before showing the prompt, verify that the study can accept responses.
+This prevents showing a prompt that leads to a closed study.

 const API_KEY = process.env.USERJOURNEYS_API_KEY;